intelligenate/dfc/docs/user-guide.md

 Firmware updates are [located here](https://github.com/intelligenate/dfc/releases).
 To update the firmware or try out a beta release follow these steps.

-1. Download the nRF Connect app for [mobile](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile) or [desktop](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop).
+1. Download the nRF Connect app for [iOS](https://apps.apple.com/us/app/nrf-connect-for-mobile/id1054362403) or [desktop](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop).
+Please note that the desktop version requires the use of a $10 USB dongle [available here](https://www.mouser.com/ProductDetail/Nordic-Semiconductor/nRF52840-Dongle?qs=gTYE2QTfZfTbdrOaMHWEZg%3D%3D).
     * nRF Connect is a third-party app developed by the maker of the wireless chipset used in DFC.
 It allows you to perform wireless firmware updates on DFC.
-    * Some users have reported issues using the nRF Connect app for Andriod so we recommend the iOS app or the desktop version.
+    * Some users have reported issues using the [nRF app for Andriod](https://play.google.com/store/apps/details?id=no.nordicsemi.android.dfu&hl=en_US&gl=US&pli=1), given this we recommend the iOS app.

 2. Download the firmware you want to install [from here](https://github.com/intelligenate/dfc/releases).